pm831/chicago-crime-severity-modeling/README.md

 http://www.chicagotribune.com/news/local/breaking/ct-homicide-victims-2017-htmlstory.html

 ### Use Case:
-Figuring out specific Chicago Zips with the highest number of crimes given a period of time
+Building a model to predict the severity of a crime in Chicago as well as visualizing the frequency of crimes when compared to poverty rates.

 ### Initial Dataset(s):
 Chicago Crimes Dataset